Yard Waste and Leaf Collection

 Please note that if one area has been completed before the end of the scheduled week, crews will move onto the next areas; however, they will always return to the correct scheduled as noted above.
 Several passes will be made to all areas if weather permits.
 Please understand that we strive to remove your leaves in a timely manner after you have raked them to the edge of your property.
 It is not possible for the City to vacuum leaves on an on‐call basis.
 Remember, burning your leaves is not allowed per City ordinance.

 For more information, questions, or concerns, please contact firstname.lastname@example.org or 810‐225‐8001.

 Leaf Vacuuming Instructions and Schedule

-In addition to the weekly Yard Waste Bag Collection, the City of Brighton will also offer leaf vacuuming beginning the week of October 19, 2020.
+In addition to the weekly Yard Waste Bag Collection, the City of Brighton will also offer leaf vacuuming beginning in the fall.
 The program will continue until all of the leaves are vacuumed or the City needs to change their efforts to snow removal.

 The expanded curbside leaf bag pick up and the leaf vacuuming program are necessary to ensure that the least amount of leaves and debris do not remain in streets and on sidewalks, which could cause traffic and pedestrian hazards.
 Additionally, removing leaves helps to eliminate them from entering into the City’s storm sewer system causing backups and flooding on City streets.